danya201272/2-keys-rfid-loker/README.md

 # 2-keys-rfid-loker-openers

-A security system that supports opening a door or safe by simultaneously reading a dual-chip card at 125 MHz and 13.56Mhz only UID.
+A security system that supports opening a door or safe by simultaneously reading a dual-chip card at 125 KHz and 13.56Mhz only UID.

 Esp8266 and esp32 and pn532 and rdm6300 and tm1637